MoritzSchaller/mirelo/README.md

     * VGGSound does not adhere to modern huggingface dataset format
         * has to be manually downloaded and indexed
         * filter_pipeline.vggsound acts as an adapter module
+        * datafiles in 17GB tar.gz archives -> limiting myself to a specified amount of archives (1) so that presetation is quick

 2) Lots of mp4 files to extract
     * compared two different ways of decoding